Relational, Embodied Healing with Horses, via a Jungian and Polyvagal lens

 My approach centres on honouring the sentience of my equine partners at all times and is underpinned by, among other things, The Cambridge Declaration on Consciousness of 2012.
-This ensures that the interactions are mutually beneficial and enjoyable for both humans and horses.
+This ensures that the interactions are mutually beneficial, healing and enjoyable for both humans and horses.

-My work also centres on connection and relationship to self and others; on raising consciousness through developing beautiful, respectful inter-species connections, and is further underpinned by an understanding of equine ethology.
+My work with people centres on connection and relationship to self and others; on raising consciousness through developing beautiful and respectful inter-species connections, and is further underpinned by an understanding of equine ethology; trauma-sensitive methods and Jungian depth psychology.

 To do this I specifically focus on:

-2) The body being regarded as the primary gateway into a deeper connection to ourselves, our feelings, needs and desires as well as authentic relationship with ourselves and others, including the horses, as well as being the portal into our own sustainable, long-term healing.
+2) Using a Somatic approach where the body is regarded as the primary gateway into a deeper connection to ourselves, our feelings, needs and desires, our unconscious-selves, and authentic relationship with ourselves and others, including the horses.
+As well as being the portal into our own sustainable, long-term healing and growth.

-I work with horses and humans in the embodied, physical realm, but we also enter into the subtle-body realm: the place of intuition, the Soul's whispers and even psychic insights.
+6) Working in the embodied, physical realm, but we also enter into the subtle-body realm: the place of intuition, the Soul's whispers and even psychic insights at times.
 I enjoy exploring the dream, mythic, symbolic and archetypal realm that horses also effortlessly inhabit, inviting this into our work together when beneficial.
+As well as drawing on Shamanic wisdom, insights and practices.

-In addition, my approach to care of horses is natural and holistic.
-I am passionate about horses living out in herds all year round; eating natural forage, plants and herbs.
+7) My approach to care of the horses is natural and holistic.
+I am passionate about horses living as naturally as possible in herds all year round and being able to eat natural forage, plants and herbs.
 I also support the horses I work with through a wide range of natural remedies and supplements to emulate their natural lifestyle as far as possible within domesticated settings.
 You can read more about my approach to care and support of horses in Chapter 15 of my book, The Horse Leads the Way.

-You can find more details about how you can work with me here:
+You can find more specific details about how you can work with me here:

 1-1 Support